-When in Italy, one of the best things you could do is to visit the theatres for the amazing and magnificent shows that they put up.
+One of the best things to do in Italy in January is that you could visit the theaters for amazing and magnificent shows that they put up.
 Consider it as ‘indoor tourism’, for you will be protected from the cold and enjoy the artistic lineage of the centuries unfold in front of your eyes.
-However, you won’t be spared of the crowd as winters are the busiest season for the opera, orchestra, symphony and theatres with enthusiasts making advance bookings for the shows.
+However, you won’t be spared of the crowd as winters are the busiest season for the opera, orchestra, symphony and theaters with enthusiasts making advance bookings for the shows.
 Therefore, if you want a grand show, book your tickets now.

 Locations: Florence, Rome, Venice